Dakota State University students walking around campus

 2. Articulate a clear hypothesis or guiding research question pointing to projected findings/outcomes, regardless of discipline.

 3. Describe the project and its goals and outcomes/deliverables, defined broadly to include presentations; manuscripts for publication; works of visual, performing, or literary art; artifacts or other products for dissemination or use in future research.
+If this is a joint project with another internal grant program or a match for an external program, clearly define the deliverables as they relate to the collaboration/linkage.

 1. Explain the intellectual and/or creative merit of the project.
 What makes it interesting and novel?